-The Commission has brought over 25 law enforcement actions against defendants whose alleged illegal practices used or involved the Internet.
-Several of these cases involved alleged deceptive advertising and billing practices of commercial on-line service providers.
-(13) Most of the Commission's law enforcement actions, however, have involved old-fashioned scams dressed up in high-tech garb.
-(14) For example, the Commission has brought several cases to stop alleged pyramid schemes that recruit victims through the web.
-(15) In the Commission's largest Internet pyramid case to date, FTC v.
-Fortuna Alliance, $\frac{(16)}{}$ the defendants allegedly promised consumers that, for a payment of \$250, they would receive profits of over \$5,000 per month.
+The Commission has brought several cases to stop alleged pyramid schemes that recruit victims through the web.
+(14) In the Commission's largest Internet pyramid case to date, FTC v.
+Fortuna Alliance, (15) the defendants allegedly promised consumers that, for a payment of \$250, they would receive profits of over \$5,000 per month.
 The program spawned numerous web sites on the Internet and appealed to victims all around the globe seeking to get rich quickly for little effort.
 Yet sheer mathematics dictated that 95 percent of the consumers who joined the program could never make more than they paid in.
 The Commission obtained a temporary restraining order halting the unlawful practices and freezing the assets of the individuals who developed and operated the Fortuna program.
 The court order also required the defendants to repatriate the assets they had deposited overseas.
 In February 1997, the defendants stipulated to a permanent injunction that prohibited their alleged pyramid program and provided for redress to consumers who requested refunds.
-The defendants subsequently balked at paying many consumers, and the Commission filed a contempt motion.
-The court did not impose sanctions but issued a compliance order against the defendants on January 6, 1998.
-The compliance order clears the way for over 8,600 Fortuna members to begin receiving refunds.
+The defendants subsequently balked at paying many consumers, and the Commission filed two separate contempt motions.
+On June 5, 1998, the court issued a contempt order against the defendants, prohibiting them from promoting any marketing or investment program until they had paid \$2 million, plus interest, owed to consumers.